TomFraser/FG-B-2017/Docs/Docs.md

 #### Contains (.h)

-The FGB Common header contains methods that are being globally used across multiple libraries and methods that don't belong to a class
+The FGB Common header contains methods that are being globally used across multiple libraries and methods that don't belong to a class.

 To use the library, import it into your main c++ file